 Special and/or advanced studies in rhetorical analysis with the topic announced prior to registration.
 Possible topics include rhetoric of religion, crisis communication, and presidential rhetoric.
 May be repeated if a different topic is emphasized.
-Prerequisite: COM110N.
+Prerequisites: COM110N or COM120N; COM210.